Bringing the Science of Reading Home - Ready4K®

 • Labeling items around the house.

-• Writing notes to slip under a loved one’s pillow.
+• Writing their parent letters or short notes to slip under a pillow before bedtime.

 Where can I learn more about the science of reading?

 And of course, kids can read books.
-They may start first by sharing decodable readers they bring home from school – but eventually they begin pulling a book off the shelf and snuggling with a grownup to share the story.
+They may start first by sharing decodable readers they bring home from school – but eventually, they begin pulling their favorite book off the shelf and snuggling with a grownup to read them the story.

 Speaking of books – no matter what letters and sounds a child is working on mastering, parents and caregivers still play a critical role in helping their child develop a love of literacy.